gruntwork-io/pre-commit/README.md

 ## Shellcheck Arguments

-The pre-commit hook for `shellcheck` accepts optional features as arguments using the `--enable` flag.
+To enable optional shellcheck features you can use the `--enable` flag.

 ```yaml
 repos: